CollectionOfAtoms/VBA-challenge/README.txt

-Any sheets that I created VBA scripts on are stored in the main directory.
+I ran calcstocks on each of the spreadsheets in the /Resources folder.

-The initial, non-mutated data sets are in /Resources
+calcStocks.bas can be imported as a module in visual basic by selecting file -> import calcStocks.txt contains the same code, but will need to be copy->pasted in order to work.

-prodiction.xlsm is the completed assignment that ran on all of the data testing.xlsm is the sheet I used to do testing
+Both the basic assignment and the challenge have been completed, and will run automatically if you run the calcStocks module.